 P: 876 09 14

 Deservedly well-known place on the eastern shore of the island.
 Tables in the sand steps from the ocean.
 Our favorite is "Mezcalito's Super Shrimp" marinated in tequila and grilled.
-Possibly the most addictive french fries on the island.
+Possibly the most addictive french fries on the island, which we order with guacamole to dip.
 They close around dusk, since there is no electricity on this side of the island.
 Despite not having floors, this is not a budget option.

 A: Av.
 Rafael E. Melgar #628 between Calle 7 & 11 Sur